DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - Use firewalls
     - Implement configuration and system management processes
 - 📁**Corrective control** Security Orchestration, Automation, and Response (SOAR) technologies are a combination of detective and corrective controls.
 They can detect attacks and apply automated actions to mitigate the attacks.
+    - Corrective controls are designed to take a non-functional state back to functional.
+For example, a Disaster Recovery (DR) site.
+They allow a company to function after a disaster such as a fire in the data center.
+- 📁**Compensatory control**  A compensating control is used to compensate for the anticipated failure of another control.
+It is with compensating controls that defense in depth is created.

 - 🔴**NIST SP 800-137**: organizations should use the following factors to ­determine assessment and monitoring frequency:
     - security control volatility: refers to how frequently a security control might need to be changed or updated over time